StaxWP/visibility-logic-elementor/readme.txt

 == Changelog ==

 = 2.1.6 =
+* Fix Section restriction when used with Hide HTML option
 * Fix integration with Paid Memberships Pro plugin for section restrictions

 = 2.1.5 =